hoanhan101/blockchain-db/README.md

 - Execute `reset()` only once when you start to drop the old database and create a genesis block.
 - Comment it out after the second run and try to mine some blocks with the testing script.
-- Start `blockchain_db_server.py` to serve as a web page and view the result on the web or just print it our using the console.
+- Start `blockchain_db_server.py` to serve as a web page and view the result on the web or just print it using the console.

+## Docker
+- Work in process.
+Having difficulty connecting to mongodb database.

 ## TODO
 - Dockerize everything
 - Introduce networking with multiple nodes.
 For now, it only works with one node, which is the local host.
+- Introduce Wallet
+- Introduct attack.